 - (10) Includes 3,874 shares of unvested restricted stock.
 Mr. Parham has the right to vote, but no right to dispose of, these shares of unvested restricted stock.
-Also includes 2,133 shares of common stock vested in March 2014 under the 2013 performance share unit program.
+Also includes 1,421 shares of common stock vested in March 2014 under the 2013 performance share unit program, net of shares of common stock forfeited for the payment of taxes upon vesting of such award.
 Mr. Parham has the right to dispose of the shares issued to him as payout under the 2013 performance share unit program, but no right to vote such shares at the Annual Meeting, as such shares were not outstanding and entitled to vote on the record date. - (11) Includes 9,299 shares of unvested restricted stock.
 Mr. Villasana has the right to vote, but no right to dispose of, these shares of unvested restricted stock.
-Also includes 2,700 shares of common stock vested in March 2014 under the 2013 performance share unit program.
+Also includes 1,799 shares of common stock vested in March 2014 under the 2013 performance share unit program, net of shares of common stock forfeited for the payment of taxes upon vesting of such award.
 Mr. Villasana has the right to dispose of the shares issued to him as payout under the 2013 performance share unit program, but no right to vote such shares at the Annual Meeting, as such shares were not outstanding and entitled to vote on the record date. - (12) See footnotes (6) through (11).
-Also includes (i) an additional 6,141 shares of unvested restricted stock as to which the individual has voting but not dispositive power and (ii) 967 shares of common stock vested in March 2014 under the 2013 performance share unit program as to which the individual has dispositive but not voting power at the Annual meeting as such shares were not outstanding and entitled to vote on the record date.
+Also includes (i) an additional 6,141 shares of unvested restricted stock as to which the individual has voting but not dispositive power and (ii) 644 shares of common stock vested in March 2014 under the 2013 performance share unit program, net of shares of common stock forfeited for the payment of taxes upon vesting of such award, as to which the individual has dispositive but not voting power at the Annual meeting as such shares were not outstanding and entitled to vote on the record date.